Zenbeau/ImGuiRedux_Cleo_GTASADE/README.md

 # ImGuiRedux_Cleo_GTASADE
 an ImGui menu made using ImGuiRedux for Cleo Redux for the game GTA San Andreas Definitive Edition

 I use Rockstar Games version of the game, don't know if it works on Steam.
 You can try.
 I think it might work since Cleo already added support for Steam versions a while ago.
+Any virus hits are false positives

 **Usage**